rolandholik/BT-sphinx-docs/source/TSEM/tsem_hooks.rst

 urgent signal, the hook exits, granting permission without modeling the event.
-If the task initiating the killing doesn't have ``CAP_MAC_ADMIN`` and the target task does or if the task initiating the killing doesn't have ``CAP_MAC_ADMIN`` and the kill signal is sent to task from another modling namespace, it returns permission denied, without modeling the event.
+If the task initiating the killing doesn't have ``CAP_MAC_ADMIN`` and the target task does or if the task initiating the killing doesn't have ``CAP_MAC_ADMIN`` and the kill signal is sent to task from another modeling namespace, it returns permission denied, without modeling the event.
 The hook allocates :term:`TSEM` event structure holding data about ``task_kill``, populates it with task kill characteristics and models the event --- deciding to grant or deny permission